openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Small right and trace left pleural effusions unchanged.

 ## Mediastinum

+- There is an unchanged Morgagni hernia containing omental fat.

+- Unchanged mild dilatation of the ascending aorta measuring 4.2 cm.

+- No central pulmonary embolism.

+- Unchanged mediastinal lymph nodes measuring up to 1 cm in the paratracheal region.

+- No internal gas locules or significant peripheral enhancement.

+- Interval resolution of previously seen fluid collection and extraluminal gas posterior to the upper esophagus (series 3 image 9).
+No pneumomediastinum.

+- No chest wall mass.
+No evidence of pectus deformity.
+Similar anatomic appearing fragmentation and minimally bowing of the inferior sternum/xiphoid, with unchanged linear soft tissue along the inferior margin (2:94), without surrounding stranding, unchanged compared to multiple priors.
+No mediastinal fat stranding.

+- Large area of myocardial wall thickening involving the apical interventricular septum and apex of the left ventricle with ballooning is unchanged, corresponding to a left ventricular aneurysm Prosthetic aortic valve with the foot calcification.

+- Large area of myocardial wall thickening involving the apical interventricular septum and apex of the left ventricle with ballooning is unchanged, corresponding to a left ventricular aneurysm Prosthetic aortic valve with the foot calcification.

 - There is no evidence of mediastinal or hilar adenopathy.
 There is atherosclerotic change within the aorta without evidence of aneurysmal dilatation.